Renato Fratini: Biography

-Personal life

 In 1959 Fratini met the fashion designer Georgina Somerset-Butler at a party and they married in 1961, after which she went by the name Gina Fratini.
 They later divorced.
 Fratini was known for his exuberant love of life.
 Gina said "He loved food, loved drink, loved cigars, loved dancing ... he just liked to generally live it up.
 He adored jazz, and we were always out at Ronnie Scott's."

 Fratini had a great confidence in his own abilities, which was justified by his skill.
 Ken Paul described him as "the only man I ever saw who could actually draw with a paintbrush".

 He left for Mexico in around 1970 but continued to do some work for the U.K. He also did work for the American market at this time including advertising for Pepsi Cola.
 He was at a beach party in Mexico in 1973 when he died suddenly, reportedly of a heart attack.